fsharp/fsharp.org/testimonials/index.md

     existing C# code, and that the F# code deployed to and ran as an Azure app service without any special configuration.
 Adding F# to the code base was completely painless.

-    The developers on our team are all intruiged by F# and eager to learn more.
+    The developers on our team are all intrigued by F# and eager to learn more.
 As well, we find that at college recruiting events, prospective students are very excited to hear that we are using a functional language in production